 Buyers of new homes should always insist that they receive a copy of their home warranty well before taking possession of their property.
 Then they should read it.
 Carefully.
 They should first learn which company holds the warranty: While warranties often are called "builder's" warranties, the builder usually contracts with a third-party provider to solve claims.

-heating and air conditioning system, the electrical system, plumbing, windows and structural concerns.
+Find a local expert contractor who has been pre-screened by ServiceMagic A good home warranty will spell out exactly what's covered.
+New-home warranties cover, to different degrees, workmanship and materials related to a home's systems and components, including the heating and air conditioning system, the electrical system, plumbing, windows and structural concerns.
 Usually they don't cover items like appliances or anything that comes with a manufacturer's warranty, or cosmetic issues such as cracks in drywall, cement or brick -- unless the cracks are determined to be of a sign of a structural problem.

 A home warranty also will delineate how the company plans to handle claims, either repairing or replacing the items covered.
 Often, this is where homeowners and home warranty companies don't see eye to eye.
 For example, a homeowner believes that certain items should be totally replaced or rebuilt if there are problems with them, while the company insists on repairs instead.
 Under the home warranty, the company usually has the right to decide how to fix the problem.